 Laura Rodriguez earned her B.S. in Geochemistry at Rice University before obtaining her Ph.D. in Geosciences and Astrobiology at Penn State.
 Laura is a JPL Postdoctoral Researcher working on hydrothermal vent geochemistry, phosphorus chemistry in planetary systems, and is part of the INVADER vent exploration project.

 Tess is a second year biology Ph.D. student at Caltech.
-She studies the origin of metabolism, particularly reactions of simple organic molecules with minerals in ocean world analog environments, and is interested in possible metabolisms that might exist on ocean worlds.
+She is working on experiments to simulate the origin of metabolism, particularly reactions of simple organic molecules with minerals in ocean world analog environments, and is interested in possible metabolisms that might exist on ocean worlds.

 Jessica Weber earned her Ph.D. in Chemistry from MIT and a B.S. in Chemistry from U of Chicago.
 Jessica is a JPL Postdoctoral Researcher exploring how protein cofactors behave under early Earth conditions.

-Eduardo is a Master’s student in Civil Engineering at Cal State LA.
-He is working with us on making simulated hydrothermal vent chimneys in the lab, and studying nitrate and phosphate adsorption on iron hydroxides.
+Eduardo is a Master’s student in Civil Engineering at CSU Los Angeles.
+He is studying the structure of simulated hydrothermal vent chimneys, and the adsorption of nitrate/nitrite and phosphate onto iron minerals.

 Rachel completed her BA in Earth Science at Columbia University studying organic molecules in fault rocks and completed her PhD in Earth & Planetary Science at Brown University studying how water-bearing minerals record aqueous conditions on Earth and Mars.
-She is a postdoc working on redox gradients in the martian subsurface, and is a member of the MSL science team.
+She is a JPL Postdoctoral Researcher working on redox gradients in the martian subsurface, and is a member of the MSL science team.